Things to Include in Your Wedding Budget

 9. Invitations

 One of the essential parts of any wedding is the invitation.
-Expect to spend at least $100 on them, but be sure that you only use people you trust to design them.
+Expect to spend at least $100 on them, but only use people you trust to design them.
 It’s worth paying a little extra to get unique invitations and reflect your personality.

 10. Wedding Rings